Meenakshi5055/mastering_c/01-definition-and-overview.md

 ## Topic_1 Introduction and Overview
 **What is C?**

 C is a general-purpose, procedural programming language.
-"Procedural" means you write a program as a sequence of steps (procedures/functions) that run one after another — as opposed to say purely object-oriented styles.
+"Procedural" means you write a program as a sequence of steps (procedures/functions) that run one after another.
 It is designed to be concise, compile directly to machine code, and provide low-level access to memory.C lets you control the computer's memory and hardware very directly, which is why it's often called a "middle-level" language (more on that in subtopic 3).

 **Learning objectives:**